Three years ago, the future dissolved in two words.

 The surgeon handed him some sheets of paper, computer printed and single spaced.
 Jim began to read the radiologist’s report.
 He looked at me and spoke two words.

 He had just read: “metastatic disease.”

 all this must go so you know

 how desolate the landscape can be

 between the regions of kindness. . . .”

 Within an hour I was collapsed, stunned, against an outside garage wall in the cold, sudden darkness of a New England November afternoon.
 I didn’t think I could move.
 I didn’t know how we could go home.

-I leaned my head under Jim’s chin.
+I leaned my head under Jim’s chin, which required I stand on tip toes.
 “I’d really rather you run off with an Argentinian mistress instead of this,” I wept.